beryxz/unifi-webex-dl/README.md

 ]
 ```

-### Download a recording
+### Download a recording - STEP 1

+Before starting, it's important to understand that there are two types of recordings.

+There are recordings of `Meetings` and recordings of `Events`.

+These two share only the last part of the process.

+To start off:

 > GET `file_url`

-First check if the response contains `'Impossibile trovare la pagina'`, if so, the recording has been deleted or isn't available at the moment.
+1. If the response contains `'Impossibile trovare la pagina'` then the recording has been deleted or isn't available at the moment.

+2. If the response contains `'internalRecordTicket'` then you're downloading an event.
+Goto [STEP 2b](#download-a-recording---step-2b)

+3. If none of the above then you're downloading a meeting.
+Goto [STEP 2a](#download-a-recording---step-2a)

+### Download a recording - STEP 2a

-Then check for `recordingpasswordcheck`.
-If not found, then the recording doesn't need a password and you can skip forward as if you had just made a request to the `matched nbrshared.do url`.
+If the response of the previous step doesn't contains `recordingpasswordcheck`, the recording doesn't need a password and you can skip to [STEP 3](#download-a-recording---step-3) as if you alredy made the post request.

-Otherwise, a password is required.
-Follow the following steps...
+Otherwise follow along...

 Get all `name` and `values` attributes from the input tags.

-You may need to change `firstEntry` to false since in the js it does
+Note that you may need to change `firstEntry` to false since the js does it here:

 ```js
 document.forms[0].firstEntry.value=false;